About the disease

 Very often trigeminal neuralgia becomes misdiagnosed, as most often the doctors think that patient experiences minor nerve problem.
 Almost in 60% of cases trigeminal neuralgia is thought to be something else.
 The exact diagnosis may be determined only after person’s pain does not subside even after several courses of nerve treatment.

 Although trigeminal neuralgia cannot be fully cured, there are several treatment options that can improve the patient’s condition.
 Some patients are prescribed with antiepileptic drugs; some receive antidepressants or strong anti-anxiety pills.
 They do not prove to be very effective.
-The most efficient treatment for this disease is microvascular decompression.
-The main methods of treatment for trigeminal neuralgia include:

 The main drug used in medical trigeminal neuralgia treatment is Tegretol.
 It has been used for the treatment of trigeminal neuralgia since 1962.
 Once this medication has reduced the patient’s pain, its use is continued in order to prevent any future attacks.
 Some doctors also use nicotinic acid to help the patient feel better.

 Physiotherapy for the treatment of trigeminal neuralgia is quite diverse.
 The patient may be prescribed with biodynamic currents, electrophoresis, acupuncture and laser therapy.
 All of these therapy options aim to improve the state of the affected nerve cells by either warming them or conducting little doses of electricity to them.
 Physical therapy techniques are used only in combination with medication in order to achieve better and faster effects.

 - Regarding trigeminal neuralgia, the most common type of surgery is microvascular decompression.
 The aim of this surgery is to separate vessel and nerve using microsurgical devices.